Munster TU – Kerry Campus

-The Institute of Technology Tralee has developed into a world class business environment for technology-based, knowledge-intensive enterprise.
+Munster Technological University has developed into a world-class business environment for technology-based, knowledge-intensive enterprise.
 The Tom Crean Business Centre has been central to the success and development of an enterprise ecosystem and the successful growth of new businesses in the region – nationally and internationally acknowledged as an example of best practice.

 The Tom Crean Centre offers a supportive environment and incubation facilities to assist innovators and entrepreneurs in taking their ideas from proof of principle to full commercial success.
 The centre promotes innovation and enterprise, as well as contract research and industrial-academic cooperation.

 What does the Tom Crean Centre offer?

 22 incubator units, fully-equipped meeting/training room, canteen, social area, wifi throughout, shower facilities, print and post facilities, private parking and 24/7 access.

 Research facilities include two technical Gateways (IMaR & Shannon ABC), Irish Academy for Hospitality and Tourism (IAHT ), Centre for Entrepreneurship and Enterprise Development (CEED), UNESCO.